datawire/edgey-corp-java/README.md

 ## Fast Debugging with Telepresence

-Next, stop the node process running in the terminal and open the app.js file in your favourite IDE.
+Next, stop the node process running in the terminal and open the data-processing-service-java/src/main/java/io/getambasador/dataprocessingservicejava/rest/DataProcessingController.java file in your favourite IDE.
 Here we'll use Visual Studio code

 ```
-(ctrl-c on node process)
+(ctrl-c on java process)
 Open Visual Studio Code
 ```
-Run the app.js file by clicking on the "Run" side navigation option, selecting "Run Current File" from the run/debug dropdown box that appears, and clicking the "Run" triangular icon.

 ![alt text](debug-with-vscode.jpg "Debug with VSCode and Telepresence")

 With the app now running you can refresh your browser pointing at $AMBASSADOR_SERVICE_IP/ and see the Debug Console logging that your local service running in debug mode has been accessed.
 The web page should render normally with the default local color of blue.

-You can now set breakpoints and watches on the app.js code, just as you would normally do when debugging.
-Every time you hit refresh in your browser the VeryLargeJavaService will connect via Telepresence to your locally running service.
+You can now set breakpoints and watches on any of the java source code, just as you would normally do when debugging.
+Every time you run the application and hit refresh in your browser the VeryLargeJavaService will connect via Telepresence to your locally running service.

 Remember to set a high timeout on your Ingress (e.g. 60 seconds) if you want to explore code and variable content when your breakpoint is hit without the user request made via the Ingress from timing out.